Wouldn’t it be cool if you could participate in taste testing studies where you get paid to eat?

 The First Time I Got Paid To Taste Food

-A few years ago my wife’s girlfriend started participating in focus groups and she convinced my wife and I to sign up too.
+A few years ago one of my girlfriends started participating in focus groups and she convinced me and Mike to sign up too.

 When you first sign up you fill out a short questionnaire so they can get an idea of what kind of studies you might be eligible to participate in.
 Most of the ones we get are taste test studies, but some have been studies where we try out shampoo, mouth wash, or hand lotion.